OliverHe/gedext/README.md

 * Convert newlines
   * I often find "\n" characters in loglines or other output that makes reading those difficult.
 This function instantly replaces all occurrences of "\n" with actual newlines.

+## Notes for each button
+### Base64 decode
+Converts base64 encoded texts to clear text and displays the resulting string.
+If the base64 data decodes to binary, the binary is saved as a temporary file and "given" to the OS.

+### X.509
+Basic function works, needs cleanup and expanding.
+For example some basic checks and explanations might be added Comparing keys to certs or validating a certificate chain might be possible

+### JSON
+Basic function works, syntax highlighting might be nice, but that would require a different textwidget

+### XML
+Basic function works, syntax highlighting might be nice, but that would require a different textwidget.
+Also there are two different schools of thought on XML modules, so maybe I'll revisit the whole thing sometime.

 ## Versions
 * 0.1 - First version for github
 * 0.2 - Show version in statusbar, switch to plaintextedit, use other cert for testing